jlaustill/opcm/README.md

 Have an older vehicle without a PCM?
 Maybe a Fummins with a 24 valve or common rail swap.
 This project aims to add OBD2 over CAN-bus to any vehicle, and support different combinations of inputs and outputs over time.

-Right away I'm working on input via CCD and standard sensors.
-I already have output over OBD2 and a standard Tachometer and Speedometer output working with 12 volt PWM.

 There is a LOT of room for improvement, and I'm just getting started here.

 ## Features